-Here is a video of how one girl responded to disrupting injustice. https://vimeo.com/382628714
+Here is a video of how one girl in a Covenant church joined God to disrupt injustice. https://vimeo.com/382628714

 ASK: What might we do this week to live the way Jesus did and to follow his example to disrupt injustice?